Master of Science (Software Engineering)

 - Software Quality Engineering

-A student selected for admission having deficiency in the above stated courses may be required to study a maximum of FOUR courses.
+A student selected for admission having deficiency in the above stated courses may be required to study maximum of FOUR courses.
 These courses must be passed in the first two semesters.
 Deficiency courses shall be determined by the Graduate Studies Committee, before admitting the student.
-No fee is charged for studying deficiency courses.
-A student cannot take MS courses unless all specified deficiency courses have been passed.
+Fee is not charged for studying deficiency courses.

-Award of DegreeFor the award of MS degree, a student must have:
+Award of Degree:For the award of Master of Science (Software Engineering) degree, a student must have:

-- Passed courses totalling at least 30 credit hours, including all those courses which have been specified as Core courses
+- Passed courses totaling at least 30 credit hours, including core courses

 Semester 1 |